 This was the lede to piece published by the photographer in the Los Angeles Times back in 2007:

 The young Marine lighted a cigarette and let it dangle.
 White smoke wafted around his helmet.
 His face was smeared with war paint.
 Blood trickled from his right ear and the bridge of his nose.
 Momentarily deafened by cannon blasts, he didn’t know the shooting had stopped.
 He stared at the sunrise.
 His expression caught my eye.
 To me, it said: terrified, exhausted and glad just to be alive.
 I recognized that look because that’s how I felt too.

 After War: The PTSD

 He went on to describe the tough road Miller faced a few years after he’d returned from his deployment.
-Severe symptoms of post-traumatic stress disorder (PTSD) began interfering with his life, and his career (his USMC career abruptly ended in 2005).
+Severe symptoms of post-traumatic stress disorder (PTSD) began interfering with his life and career (his USMC career abruptly ended in 2005).

 He also, however, included this very telling story that took place during the height of the photograph’s fame — when James Blake Miller’s face had become almost an official emblem for the Iraq War.
 It’s a shame it can’t be permanently attached to the anecdote, a caption to the image that can’t be torn away, no matter what:

 “Miller get your ass up here,” a first sergeant barked on the radio.
 Miller had no idea what was going on as he ran through the rubble.
 He snapped to attention when he saw the general.
 Natonski shook Miller’s hand.
 The general said Americans had “connected” with his photo, and nobody wanted to see him wounded or dead.